Veggies Fruits & Herbs Webtrax Admin Veggies Fruits & Herbs Webtrax Admin

 The fall garden belongs to cold-tolerant leafy greens: lettuce, spinach, arugula, mustard greens, kale, and collards all thrive as temperatures drop.
 Root vegetables—carrots, beets, radishes, turnips, and rutabaga—love fall's cool soil and often develop sweeter flavor after the first light frosts.
 On the herb side, parsley and cilantro (which struggled all summer) come back strong in cool weather.

 Fall is also the time to plant garlic—not for this season, but for next summer's harvest.
-Garlic cloves go in during mid-to-late fall and overwinter in the ground, developing into full heads ready to harvest the following year.
+Plant garlic cloves in mid-October in Zone 6a so they overwinter in the ground, developing into full heads ready to harvest the following July.
 It's one of the most satisfying long-game crops in the garden.
 View our blog post Planting Garlic in Fall.

 Timing Is Everything in Fall